mmacfadden/csc-842-sm23/cycle-10/README.md

 options:
-  -h, --help            show this help message and exit -t TYPE, --type TYPE  Specifies the configuration file -n SAMPLE_SIZE, --sample-size SAMPLE_SIZE
+  -h, --help            show this help message and exit -t TYPE, --type TYPE  Specifies the type of database you are connecting to -n SAMPLE_SIZE, --sample-size SAMPLE_SIZE
-                        Specifies the configuration file -s SERVER, --server SERVER
+                        Specifies the number of records from each table to query to detect data -s SERVER, --server SERVER
-                        Specifies the configuration file -d DATABASE, --database DATABASE
+                        Specifies the database server to connect to -d DATABASE, --database DATABASE
-                        Specifies the configuration file -u USERNAME, --username USERNAME
+                        Specifies the database name to connect to -u USERNAME, --username USERNAME
-                        The username to log into the database with.
-  -p PASSWORD, --password PASSWORD
+                        The username to log into the database with -p PASSWORD, --password PASSWORD
-                        Specifies the configuration file -e EXTRACT, --extract EXTRACT
+                        The password to log into the database with -e EXTRACT, --extract EXTRACT
-                        Saves output to a file instead of standard out -v, --verbose         Triggers additional output
+                        Extracts detected data from the database to a specified file -v, --verbose         Triggers additional output
 ```